jerry81/codeingame/G03TowerDefense/README.md

 - b.  helper to build a string to output
 - c.  helper to build output array saturate a column (or just convert isSaturated)
 - d.  replace first step with saturating the middle

+-  fix - the map updating code is not correct